separator image

 SLRs and DSLRs

 These two are the cameras that keen hobbyists and professionals alike will look at.
 SLR means Single Lens Reflex.
 This means the photographer can look through the optical viewfinder and see the image utilizing a mirror and prism.
+SLRs are film-based, and DSLRs are digital.
+Although the film has been dying out over the years, many enthusiasts are very keen on the format, and it has a good following.

 Choice #8